Super-Protocol/docs/docs/developers/marketplace_GUI/confidentiality.md

 The solution will be *Tunnels Launcher* if deployed through Marketplace GUI, and *Tunnel Client: Dynamic Content* or *Tunnel Client: Static Web Content* if deployed directly through CLI.

 But if the deployed solution is not from the Marketplace, you will see "Deployed solution is not an offer" text.
 This is not an error, just a warning that contents of the solution cannot be verified.
 This is typically the response that you'll get when deploying your own solution.
 For instance, a developer could locally put together their own version of Tunnel Client (just like we did with Tunnel Client: Super Chat), and then it won't be recognized as an offer because it's not listed on the Marketplace.
-But the base image (Node.js or Python) solution should be verified, since you will always be using the base image offer from the Marketplace.

 <img src={require('./../images/gui_confidentiality_4.png').default} width="400" height="auto"/>